caesar2024/caesar2024.github.io/Seifert.md

 where $A$ ($cm^{-3}\; g^{1-\nu}$), $\nu\; (-)$, and $B\;(g^{-1})$ are parameters of the distribution, and $x$ is the mass of the drop.
 The distribution $f(x)$ has units of $cm^{-3}$.
 The integral $\int_0^\infty f(x)dx$ equals the liquid water content in gram per cubic centimeter of air.
 A triplet of values for $A$, $\nu$, $B$ can be fitted to describe a measured hydrometeor distribution.
 }

-While the function above written in terms of mass, measurements are often given in terms of droplet diameter, as shown in Figure 2.
+ While the function above is written in terms of hydrometeor mass, measurements are often in terms of hydrometeor diameter, as shown in Figure 2.
 The parameters of the mass-based Gamma distribution function can be obtained from the inputs to Figure 2 $N_t$, $\mu$, and $CV$ through mathematical transformation.
 The $\nu$ paremeter determines the width of the distribution and thus affects the autoconversion rate.
-It is related to the coefficient of variation via $\nu \approx 0.112/CV^2 - 1$, which uses a proportionality that is similar to that give in Eq.
-14 in Austin et al. (1995).
+It is related to the coefficient of variation via $\nu \approx 0.112/CV^2 - 1$, which is a relationship similar to that in Eq.
+14 of Austin et al. (1995).

 ### Part 3: References